Research

 3. Allometric scaling and body form of terrestrial animals

 We developed theoretical models to understand how and why the shapes and sizes of land animals are constrained by biomechanical principles.
-This work, available as a preprint (arXiv:2602.00832), demonstrates that the lateral stability of terrestrial locomotion imposes predictable constraints on animal body proportions across a vast range of body sizes, from insects to elephants.
+This work demonstrates that the lateral stability of terrestrial locomotion imposes predictable constraints on animal body proportions across a vast range of body sizes, from insects to elephants.

 Publication: Sharma & Venkadesan (2026), arXiv:2602.00832 (submitted).